 Special emphasis is placed on training providers who offer services to HIV/AIDS population, and those who are located in community-based organizations, including rural hospitals, community and migrants health centers, public health clinics, AIDS services organizations, correctional facilities, and other non-profit organizations.
-Since year 2002 to 2004 over 6,000 health providers have been trained in over 571 educational activities.
+Since year 2002 to 2009 over 8,000 health providers have been trained in over 700 educational activities.

-Some of the educational programs the F/C AETC at UPR/MSC has developed are: the mini-residency and preceptorship, which provides extensive clinical training and supervised experience in health care setting, and the clinical consultation (by phone or on site) in which the professionals can receive advice and support in the use of antiretroviral treatment and other issues related to HIV/AIDS clinical care.
-Also The Distance Learning Model allow the primary health providers can receive clinical training through four self-study modules.
-The available modules are: Clinical Management and Antiretroviral Therapy, Identification and Management of Opportunistic Infections, HIV Management of Pediatric Infection, and Adherence to Antiretroviral Treatment.
-The self-study modules can be access through our website.
-The address is http://faetc-pr.uprm.edu.
+Some of the educational programs the F/C AETC at UPR/MSC has developed are: charts review the miniresidency and preceptorship, which provides extensive clinical training and supervised experience in health care setting, and the clinical consultation (by phone or on site) in which the professionals can receive advice and support in the use of antiretroviral treatment and other issues related to HIV/AIDS clinical care.